Fraser Island is one of those places that everyone will say you need to go. And after spending just one day on the island, I’m one of them too.

 The name of the site hints to the island’s violent past, as a number of aboriginal people were first seen assembled here, and then later, some were thrown over the edge by those looking to colonise the island.
-It’s a sad reminder of the human race, but also an important reminder that the places we visit carry significance beyond just views, however bloody they may be.
+It’s a sad reminder of how cruel the human race can be, but also important to remember that the places we visit carry significance beyond just views.

 Last on our stop is the beautiful Eli Creek, which flows out from the island and trickles across the beach and into the ocean.
 Because the creek is mostly shaded by overgrown trees, the water maintains a cool 17C temperature all year round.
 There’s a walkway which leads you into the creek, where you can then walk back in the water.
 I dipped my toes in and was shocked to find how cold it felt, and so headed back via the platform from which we came!